Host a BAI: College

 This well-paid summer internship cultivates professional growth through arts career-focused workplace experiences.
 A core aspect includes valuable face-to-face interactions with experienced arts professionals, enhancing students’ knowledge and fostering connections within arts disciplines.
 Interns also build strong peer networks through required events and seminars, fostering collaboration and shared learning experiences that expand their professional horizons.

-The Arts Intern program for BAI Alumni is an extension of the BAI high school program, administered by Studio Institute, and supported by Bloomberg Philanthropies.
+The BAI: College program is an extension of the BAI Summer high school program, administered by Studio Institute, and supported by Bloomberg Philanthropies.
 It is in partnership with Arts for Learning in Maryland, EdVestors in Boston, Greater Philadelphia Cultural Alliance, and Sitar Arts Center in Washington, DC.

 Apply